yoko-vicky/Tracking-App-Api-with-Rails/README.md

 ## Authentication

-- [Items table](https://yoco-tracking-app-api.herokuapp.com/items) can be seen by anyone
 - To manage records and items, it needs to log in with a username and a password.
 Then, you need to include a token, which is issued and passed by logged in, in the header when interacting with this API like below:
 `headers: {
   'Content-Type': 'application/json',